Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Support 4.1 Strong midsection control, especially for back and stomach leaning
+Support 4.1 Strong midsection control

-Edge Support 3.8 Solid foam-encased behavior for typical edge use
+Edge Support 3.8 Solid everyday edge performance

-Durability 4.2 Two-sided option and coil build point toward longevity
+Durability 4.2 Two-sided option helps longevity

 Compare Performance Scores of These Mattresses